-In this blog series, LevelTen shares insights into recent power purchase agreement (PPA) prices, regulatory updates, and competitive supply for a different renewable energy market each month.
+In this blog series, LevelTen shares insights into recent power purchase agreement (PPA) prices, regulatory updates, and competitive supply for a different renewable energy market.
 Leveraging the latest data on PPA pricing from our 330+ developer partners, LevelTen equips companies with the information they need in order to procure high value and low-risk renewable energy PPAs.

 A couple weeks ago, LevelTen Energy and the Business Renewables Center of Canada hosted a webinar about the AESO Corporate PPA market, which is now available on demand for BRC members.
 It was great fun, and many of our partners have requested more information about the opportunities that Alberta renewable energy projects offer.

 The Alberta Electric System Operator (AESO) has been in operation for over 20 years, serving Albertans as their wholesale electricity market operator and grid reliability coordinator.
 In this role, AESO manages the sale and transmission of wholesale electricity that eventually makes its way to the homes and businesses of Albertans.
 For retail electric providers, utilities, and co-ops ("market participants") in AESO, the centralized management of the grid results in enhanced grid reliability and long-term planning, which is intended to lower costs for end consumers.

 In 2019, the United Conservative Party (UCP) became the majority party of the Canadian government.
 A swift change in the regulatory landscape of the Alberta energy market followed the election.